andraspalfi/KnowledgeBase/DesignPatterns/DesignPatterns.md

 - **remote proxy**: provides a local representation of a remote object in a different address space like network, database etc.
 - **virtual proxy**: create the wrapped object on demand – lazy binding.
 - **protection proxy**: filter the access to an object
-- **smart pointer**: useful reference counting and lifetime management; thread locking
+- **smart proxy**: the proxy performs some additional functionality; useful for reference counting and lifetime management (smart pointer); thread locking etc

 </details>